 It will often be the veterinary physiotherapist who has referred for hydrotherapy and they will normally provide a summary report and plan for the hydrotherapist, listing cautions and the aims of treatment.

-A Registered Canine Hydrotherapist (RCH) has fulfilled the NARCH Training Requirements for registration and must keep up to date by completing a further 20 hours of Continued Professional Development training each year.
+A Registered Canine Hydrotherapist (RCH) has fulfilled the NARCH Training requirements for registration and must keep up to date by completing a further 25 hours of Continued Professional Development training each year.

-RCHs are required to abide by the guidelines and rules set out in the Guide to Professional Conduct for Registered Canine Hydrotherapists and must hold public liability and professional indemnity insurance.
+RCHs are required to abide by the guidelines and rules set out in the NARCH Guide to Professional Conduct (PDF) and must hold public liability and professional indemnity insurance.

 An RCH will maintain client and professional confidentiality.